-The Graduate School (http://www.wku.edu/graduate/) at WKU offers graduate education in eighty-eight (88) degree and certificate programs.
+Graduate Studies at WKU offers graduate education in ninety-one (91) degree and certificate programs.
 The University confers the Master of Accountancy, Master of Arts, Master of Arts in Education, Master of Arts in Teaching, Master of Business Administration, Master of Fine Arts, Master of Health Administration, Master of Music, Master of Public Administration, Master of Public Health, Master of Science, Master of Science in Nursing, Master of Social Work, Specialist in Education, Doctor of Education, Doctor of Nursing Practice, Doctor of Physical Therapy, and Doctor of Psychology.
 WKU also offers non-degree Rank I and II and certification-only teacher education programs.
 The Undergraduate Catalog (https://catalog.wku.edu/undergraduate/) provides information regarding baccalaureate degrees, associate degrees, and undergraduate certificates, as well as undergraduate policies, procedures, and student services.